amplication/bookstore-blog/README.md

 At the moment of writing Argo CD Image Updater supports two methods of propagating the new versions of the images to Argo CD.
 These methods also refered to as _write back_ methods are `argocd` & `git`.

-- `argocd`: this default _write back_ method is pseudo-persistent - when deleting an application or synchronizing the configuration in version control, any changes made to an application by Argo CD Image Updater will be gone - making it best suitable for imperatively created reasources.
+- `argocd`: This default _write back_ method is pseudo-persistent - when deleting an application or synchronizing the configuration in version control, any changes made to an application by Argo CD Image Updater will be gone - making it best suitable for imperatively created reasources.
 This default method doesn't require additional configuration.

-- `git`: the other _write back_ method is the persistent/declarative option, when the a more recent version of a container image is identified, Argo CD Image Updater will store the parameter override along the application's resource manifests.
+- `git`: The other _write back_ method is the persistent/declarative option, when the a more recent version of a container image is identified, Argo CD Image Updater will store the parameter override along the application's resource manifests.
 It will store the override in a file named `.argocd-source-<application-name>.yaml`, reducing the risk of a merge conflict in the application's reouces manifests.
 To change the _write back_ method the an annotation needs to be set on the Argo CD `Application` resource.
 In addition the branch the to commit back to can optionally be changed from the default value `.spec.source.targetRevision` of the application.

     ```
     argocd-image-updater.argoproj.io/write-back-method: git